Vision Transformers: From Semantic Segmentation to Dense Prediction: Related work

 The most related work is \cite{wang2020axial} which also leverages attention for image segmentation.
 However, there are several key differences.
 First, though convolution is completely removed in \cite{wang2020axial} as in our SETR, their model still follows the conventional FCN design in that spatial resolution of feature maps is reduced progressively.
 In contrast, our prediction model keeps the same spatial resolution throughout and thus represents a step-change in model design.
 Second, to maximize the scalability on modern hardware accelerators and facilitate easy-to-use, we stick to the standard self-attention design.
 Instead, \cite{wang2020axial} adopts a specially designed axial-attention \cite{ho2019axial} which is less scalable to standard computing facilities.
 Our model is also superior in segmentation accuracy (see Section~\ref{sec:exp}).

-Despite the success of ViTs~\cite{dosovitskiy2020image} on coarse classification tasks, more cost-effective variants are necessary for more challenging dense prediction tasks.
-For example, PVT~\cite{wang2021pyramid} first introduces spatial reduction attention in a pyramid architecture.
+{Despite the success of ViTs~\cite{dosovitskiy2020image} in coarse classification tasks, there is a need for more cost-effective variants and the integration of local and global context relationships for more challenging dense prediction tasks.
+For example, Transformer in transformer~\cite{han2021transformer} first introduce Transformer block to local patch, but it's still kept in single-stage manner.
+PVT~\cite{wang2021pyramid} first introduces spatial reduction attention in a pyramid architecture.
 CvT~\cite{wu2021cvt} similarly coalesces ViTs with convolutional inductive bias.
 CrossViT~\cite{chen2021crossvit} instead leverages interaction between large-patch and small-patch branches.
 Swin~\cite{liu2021swin} shifts the local attention windows to capture global cross-window connection across layers.
-Recently, Twins~\cite{chu2021twins} combines global attention with efficient local attention.
-Our HLG Transformer shares a similar spirit as these works by designing a more cost-effective hierarchical local-global Transformer layer.
+Rather than employing pure local attention, DiNAT~\cite{hassani2023neighborhood} applies dilation to local attention and utilizes different dilation rates to achieve global context learning.
+Recently, \citep{li2107local, chu2021twins, song2022all} have directly integrated local and global attention in their attention mechanisms.
+Local-Global~\cite{li2107local} incorporates local attention windows at three different levels.
+Twins~\cite{chu2021twins} combines locally-grouped attention with globally sub-sampled attention across the group.
+GLAM~\cite{song2022all} employs channel-wise attention, although it still retains the costly globally self-attention. }

+{ While the local attention in these methods remains confined to small windows, which can limit the capture of long-range context, our Hierarchical-Local-Global Transformers utilize dilation in the local windows.
+This hierarchical approach enables the model to capture both local and long-range information across multiple layers. }